hep-gc/dynafed_storagestats/README.md

 - requests
 - requests_aws4auth

-## How it works

-When run the main function will read every configuration file in the directory given by the user (which defaults to /etc/ugr/conf.d), and will identify all the different endpoints with their respective options and authorization credentials.

-A python object belonging to a subclass of StorageStats, depending on the protocol to be used, is created for each endpoint containing all the information and methods necessary to request and process storage stats and quota information.

-The gathered information can then be output either to a memcache instance or the STDOUT.

 ## Usage

 This module is intended to be run periodically as a cron job, so place it in